logicwind/react-native-matomo-tracker/README.md

 ### trackEvent()

 The trackEvent method is used to track custom events within a React Native application.
-It will take `category`,`action`,`name` ,`value` with the optional parameter `actionDimensions`.
+It will take `category`,`action`,`name` ,`value` with the optional parameter `dimension`.

 #### Example